 Tips to prevent heat stroke in the elderly

-During summers, when the temperature keeps rising, and the sun doesn’t show any mercy.
-It is necessary that we protect our seniors from the wrath of heat waves.
+During summer, the temperature keeps rising, and the sun doesn’t show mercy.
+Therefore, we must protect our seniors from the wrath of heat waves.
 Heat stroke can become life-threatening for the elderly.
 And therefore, one must take adequate precautions to prevent an emergency.
-Here are several tips to prevent heat stroke in the elderly:
+Here are several tips to avoid heat stroke in the elderly:

-Staying cool and indoors in an air conditioner is the best way to avoid getting exposed to the sun.
+Staying cool indoors in an air conditioner is the best way to avoid sun exposure.

-When the temperature outside is extremely hot, then a fan alone is not always sufficient to cool the room and you would need some additional air cooling systems.
-If your home does not have an air conditioner, then you need to contact your nearest health department or you can locate a home shelter with air cooling facilities.
+When the temperature outside is boiling, a fan alone is not always sufficient to cool the room, and you would need additional air cooling systems.
+If your home does not have an air conditioner, then you need to contact your nearest health department, or you can locate a home shelter with air cooling facilities.

 Make sure the elderly wear light-colored clothing.

-Dark colored clothing absorbs more heat and it is, therefore, always advisable to wear light-colored clothing whenever you move out.
-Light fitting clothing would also make your elderly comfortable in the hot sun.
+Dark-colored clothing absorbs more heat, so it is always advisable to wear light-colored clothing whenever you move out.
+Light-fitting clothing would also make your elderly comfortable in the hot sun.

-Staying well hydrated is very important to prevent a heat stroke.
+Staying well hydrated is very important to prevent heat stroke.

 Drink plenty of fluids in small intervals.
-However, if your elderly is on fluid restriction, it is necessary that you contact the doctor on how much fluids to drink during summer days.
+However, if your elderly is on fluid restriction, you must contact the doctor about how much fluids to drink during summer days.

 Rest as much as possible

-Advise your elderly to rest as much rest as possible and don’t allow them to indulge in heavy or strenuous activities that would cause them to sweat.
+Advise your elderly to rest as much as possible and not allow them to indulge in heavy or strenuous activities that would cause them to sweat.